rodionmoiseev/c10n/README.md

 external tools.
 See [the guide][C10NGuide] for some sample code.

-*Note:* C10N is in beta stage.
-Download the latest release candidate from the [download section][C10NDownload].
+Download the latest 1.0 release from the [download section][C10NDownload].

 Wiki Links: